jainvipin/tutorial/README.md

 / # exit
 ```
-As you will see during the ping that, built in dns resolves the name `overlay-c1`
+As you will see during the ping that, built in dns resolves the name `contiv-c1`
-to the IP address of `overlay-c1` container and be able to reach another container
+to the IP address of `contiv-c1` container and be able to reach another container
 across using a vxlan overlay.

 #### Docker Overlay multi-host networking

 Docker engine has a built in overlay driver that can be use to connect
 containers across multiple nodes.
+However since vxlan port used by `contiv`
+driver is same as that of `overlay` driver from Docker, we will use
+Docker's overlay multi-host networking towards the end after we experiment
+with `contiv` because then we can terminate the contiv driver and
+let Docker overlay driver use the vxlan port bindings.
+More about it in
+later chapter.

+For this experiment we switch back
+to `tutorial-node1`
 ```
 vagrant@tutorial-node1:~$ docker network create -d=overlay --subnet=10.1.1.0/24 overlay-net
 22f79fe02239d3cbc2c8a4f7147f0e799dc13f3af6e46a69cc3adf8f299a7e56